rkocman/Facebook-RSS/README.md

 4. Upload the app on the server
 5. Run the app and log in as an admin
 6. Initialize the database for regular users
-7. Try to create a user account to check if the FB authentication process is correctly set.
+7. Try to create a user account to check if the FB authentication process is correctly set
 8. ?
 9. PROFIT!

 ## User Guide

 Just follow instructions in the app: First, sign up with some name and password.
 Second, connect your account with your Facebook.
-Now you can go see the list of liked pages or generate the RSS feed.
+Now you can generate the RSS feed or check the list of liked pages.

 To access the RSS feed directly just use its URL and appropriate login details.